-All parties to the appeal sought permission from the Court of Appeal for a further appeal to the UK Supreme Court.
-On 31 July 2019, BTI was granted permission to appeal to the Supreme Court.
-On the same day, the Supreme Court refused Sequana permission to appeal.
-The hearing of BTI's appeal took place before the UK Supreme Court on 4 and 5 May 2021 and the judgment is awaited.
+BTI was subsequently granted permission to appeal to the Supreme Court in respect of the Windward Dividend Claims.
+The hearing of its appeal took place on 4 and 5 May 2021.
+On 5 October 2022, the Supreme Court handed down its judgment, dismissing BTI's appeal.

-BTI has brought claims against certain of Windward's former advisers, including Windward's auditors at the time of the dividend payments, PwC (which claims were also assigned to BTI under the Funding
+BTI has brought claims against certain of Windward's former advisers, including Windward's auditors at the time of the dividend payments, PricewaterhouseCoopers LLP ("PwC") (which claims were also assigned to BTI under the Funding Agreement).

-Agreement).
 The claim had been stayed pending the outcome of the Sequana Proceedings.
-Once that stay was lifted, PwC applied to strike-out BTI's claim.
+Once that stay was lifted, PwC unsuccessfully applied to strike-out BTI's claim.
 A hearing of this application took place in October 2019.
 On 15 November 2019, the court dismissed PwC's application.
-The court granted PwC permission to appeal in respect of part of its dismissal of the application and the hearing of that appeal was heard by the Court of Appeal on 27 and 28 October 2020.
-On 11 January 2021, the Court of Appeal handed down judgment dismissing PwC's appeal.
-The Court of Appeal also refused PwC's application for permission to appeal to the Supreme Court and made an order requiring PwC to file its Defence within two months of 11 January 2021.
-This deadline was subsequently extended.
-PwC subsequently applied directly to the Supreme Court for permission to appeal the Court of Appeal's decision.
-PwC's application for permission to appeal to the Supreme Court has yet to be determined.
-In the meantime, BTI's claim against PwC is progressing in the High Court.
-PwC served its defence on 22 April 2021 and filed it with the Court on 26 April 2021.
-A Case Management Conference has been listed in a window between 2 March 2022 and 4 March 2022 (inclusive).
+BTI's claim against PwC is progressing in the High Court and the trial is expected to take place in the summer of 2024.
 An agreed stay is in place in respect of BTI's separate assigned claim against Freshfields Bruckhaus Deringer.

 The sums Industries has paid under the Funding Agreement are subject to the reservation as set out above and ongoing adjustment.
 Clean-up costs can only be estimated in advance of the work being carried out and certain sums payable are the subject of ongoing US litigation.
 In 2019, Industries paid £32 million in respect of clean-up costs.
 In 2020, Industries paid £2 million in respect of clean-up costs.
-In 2021, Industries paid a further £1.8 million in respect of clean-up costs.
+In 2021, Industries paid a further £2 million in respect of clean-up costs.
+In 2021, Industries paid a further £2 million in respect of clean-up costs.
+In 2022, Industries has paid an additional £1 million in respect of clean-up costs.
 Industries is potentially liable for further costs associated with the clean-up.
-Industries has a provision of £62.3 million which represents the current best estimate of its exposure.
+Industries has a provision of £54 million which represents the current best estimate of its exposure.